-- COVERAGE_NO_PYTRACER: disables the Python tracer if you only want to run the CTracer tests. - COVERAGE_NO_CTRACER: disables the C tracer if you only want to run the PyTracer tests. - COVERAGE_AST_DUMP: will dump the AST tree as it is being used during code parsing. - COVERAGE_KEEP_TMP: keeps the temporary directories in which tests are run.
-This makes debugging tests easier.
-The temporary directories are at \$TMPDIR/coverage_test/, and are named for the test that made them.
+- COVERAGE_NO_PYTRACER: disables the Python tracer if you only want to run the CTracer tests. - COVERAGE_NO_CTRACER: disables the C tracer if you only want to run the PyTracer tests. - COVERAGE_ONE_TRACER: only use one tracer for each Python version.
+This will use the C tracer if it is available, or the Python tracer if not. - COVERAGE_AST_DUMP: will dump the AST tree as it is being used during code parsing.